Updated: Aug 8

 I totally freakin' get it.

-Unfortunately, with new research coming out that continues to challenge everything so much of what we've learned in grad school, we no longer have the luxury to just throw our hands in the air, shrug our shoulders and say, "Welp, I didn't know that!"
+Unfortunately, with new research coming out that continues to challenge so much of what we've learned in grad school, we no longer have the luxury to just throw our hands in the air, shrug our shoulders and say, "Welp, I didn't know that!"

 We chose to dedicate our careers to helping and rehabilitating people in their time of need, therefore, we entered an unspoken contract to always do what's best for our patients.
 And part of that is holding ourselves accountable for ongoing professional development and keeping up with the most current and up-to-date EVIDENCE BASED PRACTICES.